NYPL/discovery-sandbox/README.md

 NOTE: Currently the only working `environment variable` is `development`.

 ## Client Id and Secret
-We are environment variables to make authorized requests to NYPL's API platform.
+We are using environment variables to make authorized requests to NYPL's API platform.
 The `clientId` and `clientSecret` environment variables should be received from a developer in the NYPL Digital Department.

 Please check the [EBSVARS](EBSVARS.md) documentation for more information.